-17.1 The Director may exercise its power to consider a complaint by using conciliation, investigation, immediate consideration of a complaint, or any other means that is fair, just, and expeditious.

-17.2 Under section 22(1) of the Act, the Director may at any time:

-a) dismiss a complaint as without merit;
+- 17.1 The Director may exercise its power to consider a complaint by using conciliation, investigation, immediate consideration of a complaint, or any other means that is fair, just, and expeditious. - 17.2 Under section 22(1) of the Act, the Director may at any time: - a) dismiss a complaint where it: - (i) is without merit; - (ii) was made in bad faith for an improper purpose or motive;

-b) discontinue a complaint because the complainant has refused to accept a fair and reasonable settlement offer; or c) report to the Chief Commissioner.

-17.3 Notwithstanding that the parties may or may not have engaged in settlement discussions, a complaint may at any point in the process be referred directly to the Director of the Commission to make a final determination.
-Upon notice that a complaint has been referred directly to the Director of the Commission, the parties may provide:

-a) submissions on why the consideration of the complaint at that point in the process would be unfair or prejudicial;

-b) additional information for the Director to consider in making a final decision; and c) submissions on whether the complaint should be dismissed, discontinued or referred to the Chief Commissioner.

-17.4 Where a respondent proposes a settlement offer to the complainant, and requests that the Director discontinue the complaint, as per section 22(1)(b) of the Act:

-a) the respondent may provide submissions, including documentation on the specifics of the proposed settlement, how the offer was delivered, and how the complainant responded; and b) the complainant may respond to the respondent's submissions, providing information on whether the offer was received, and why the complainant refused the offer.

-17.5 The Director may refuse to consider multiple applications by a respondent for discontinuance.

-17.6 Where the Director is considering whether a matter could or should be dealt with, has already been dealt with, or is scheduled to be heard in another forum or under other legislation, under section 22(1.1) of the Act, the Director may consider submissions from:
+- (iii) has no reasonable prospect of success; or iv. is being, has been, will be or should be more appropriately dealt with in another forum or under another Act. - b) attempt to effect a settlement of the complaint by conciliation or investigation; or - c) refer the complaint to the Chief Commissioner for resolution by a human rights tribunal. - 17.3 A complaint may at any point in the process be referred directly to the Director to make a final determination.
+Upon notice that a complaint has been referred directly to the Director, the parties may provide: - a) submissions on why the consideration of the complaint at that point in the process would be unfair or prejudicial; - b) additional information for the Director to consider in making a final decision; and - c) submissions on whether the complaint should be dismissed or referred to the Chief Commissioner. - 17.4 Where a respondent proposes a settlement offer to the complainant, and requests that the Director discontinue the complaint, as per section 22(1)(b) of the Act: - a) the respondent may provide submissions, including documentation on the specifics of the proposed settlement, how the offer was delivered, and how the complainant responded; and - b) the complainant may respond to the respondent's submissions, providing information on whether the offer was received, and why the complainant refused the offer. - 17.5 The Director may refuse to consider multiple applications, by a respondent, to dismiss a complaint on the basis of a fair and reasonable offer that was made by the respondent to the complainant. - 17.6 Where the Director is considering whether a matter could or should be dealt with, has already been dealt with, or is scheduled to be heard in another forum or under other legislation, under section 22(1.1) of the Act, the Director may consider submissions from:

-a) the potential respondent;

-b) the complainant; and

-c) an affected party such as a trade union.

-17.7 A complaint may be closed as having been abandoned, where a complainant cannot be contacted through reasonable efforts or fails to respond within the time limits provided by the Director.
+- a) the potential respondent; - b) the complainant; and - c) an affected party such as a trade union. - 17.7 A complaint may be closed as having been abandoned, where a complainant cannot be contacted through reasonable efforts or fails to respond within the time limits provided by the Director.

-18.0 Report to the Chief Commissioner
+18.0 Referral to the Chief Commissioner

-18.1 Where the Director refers the complaint to the Chief Commissioner, the Director will provide the following information to the Tribunal Registrar:

-a) a copy of the complaint and response;

-b) a copy of the investigation report or an outline of the particulars of the complaint that the Director intends to rely upon to demonstrate a contravention of the Act;

-- c) the order or remedy requested by the Director; and - d) any other relevant information.
+- 18.1 Where the Director refers the complaint to the Chief Commissioner for resolution by a human rights Tribunal, the Director will provide the following information to the Tribunal Registrar: - a) a copy of the complaint and response; - b) a copy of the investigation report or an outline of the particulars of the complaint that the Director intends to rely upon to demonstrate a contravention of the Act; - c) the order or remedy requested by the Director; and - d) any other relevant information.